Upcoming Events List ( Please use the above map to view chapter specific events )

-Following regional foods will be offered:
+Some or all of the regional foods will be offered:

 Andhra Pradesh: Telugu cuisine is a cuisine of South India native to the Telugu people from the states of Andhra Pradesh and Telangana.
 Generally known for its tangy, hot and spicy taste, the cooking is very diverse due to the vast spread of the people and varied topological regions.
 All three regions — Coastal Andhra, Rayalaseema and Telangana — have distinctive cuisines, where in semi-arid Telangana state region millet-based breads (roti) is predominant staple food, while rice is predominant in irrigated Andhra.
 Pappu, tomato, gongura, and tamarind are largely used for cooking curries.
 Spicy and hot varieties of pickles form an important part.

 Telangana: Telangana cuisine, there is a special place for rotis made from millets, such as jonna rotte (sorghum), sajja rotte (penisetum), or Sarva Pindi" and Uppudi Pindi (broken rice).
 In Telangana a gravy or curry is called Koora and Pulusu (Sour) in based on Tamarind.